 Summer Youth Institute Faculty:

 Melissa Love Koenig Professor, Marquette University Law School.
-Professor Love Koenig is an Associate Professor of Legal Writing at Marquette Law School.
+Professor Love Koenig is a Professor of Legal Writing at Marquette Law School.
 Before joining the Marquette faculty, she was a litigator in practice in Milwaukee and clerked at the Wisconsin Supreme Court.
 Her interest in the Summer Youth Institute comes from her work before law school as a high school English teacher.
 Professor Love Koenig believes in the importance of educating youth on the American Legal System, teaching students to think and argue critically, and fostering a new generation of scholars.
 Professor Love Koenig was honored to receive the Community Involvement Award from the Association of Women Lawyers in Milwaukee in 2013 for her work on the Summer Youth Institute.
 Professor Love Koenig is also a member of the SYI Planning Committee.

 Summer Youth Institute Planning Committee Members: